 }

-In short, secrets stored in plain text in the config and state files are highly discouraged due to their potential security risks.
+In short, storing secrets in plain text in the config and state files raises significant potential security risks.

-Instead, users should consider using alternative methods to store and manage secrets in the config and state files:
+Here are alternative methods of storing and managing secrets in the config and state files:

-3. Use environment variables to store secret values.
-However, this means anyone who has access to the host, will also have access to these environment variables.
+- Use environment variables to store secret values.
+However, this means anyone who has access to the host will also have access to these environment variables.

-4. Use external data sources to fetch secrets from external sources at runtime.
-For example, integrating with Vault/Secret manager applications help to securely fetch secrets during runtime.
+- Use external data sources to fetch secrets from external sources at runtime.
+For example, integrating with Vault/Secret manager applications helps to securely fetch secrets during runtime.

 But also, when using automation and CI/CD pipelines to run Terraform, you can use a tool such as Spacelift to manage your state for you.
-The Terraform state management features in Spacelift are extremely important to maintaining secure and reliable infrastructure deployments.
-Spacelift has now rolled out the ability to access that remote state and manipulate it as needed.
+The Terraform state management features in Spacelift are extremely important for maintaining secure and reliable infrastructure deployments.
+Spacelift now allows you to access that remote state and manipulate it as needed.
 You can read more about the external state access in the documentation.

 By default, the terraform.tfstate file gets auto-generated in plain text after a terraform command runs.
 We use the remote backend to collaborate on Terraform projects along with securely storing the Terraform state file.
 It is possible to securely store sensitive data like access keys and secrets, along with other state information, ensuring that the sensitive data is not exposed to unauthorized parties.